-Components Requirements Web client software (Scalix Web Access client browsers) Internet Explorer 6 with SP2.
-Version 6 in combination with Windows 98 is not supported.
-Internet Explorer 8, Internet Explorer 9, Internet Explorer 10 Firefox 2, Firefox 3 and later E-mail client software Microsoft Outlook versions 2013, 2010, 2000, XP, 2003, and 2007 Novell Evolution, versions 2.4, 2.6, and 2.8 Outlook Express is not recommended because functionality and security are poor.
-Operating systems (for client workstations) Windows 7, Windows vista, Windows 2000 and XP for Microsoft Outlook.
-All earlier versions of Windows are not supported, regardless of the version of Microsoft Outlook installed Windows Vista is known n to work with some limitations but is not officially supported Mobile platforms USB synchronization (Scalix Mobile Client browsers) Palm OS Windows Mobile Blackberry, except Blackberry Desktop Redirector
+Components Requirements • IE9, 10 and 11 on Windows; • Edge on WIndows Web client software (Scalix Web Access client browsers) Firefox 46.0 and below on Windows, Mac OS/X or Linux.
+Chrome 31.0 on Windows, Mac OS/X or Linux.
+Safari Other browsers based on the IE and Gecko engines may work E-mail client software Microsoft Outlook versions 2016, 2013, 2010, 2000, XP, 2003, and 2007 Novell Evolution, versions 2.4, 2.6, and 2.8 Outlook Express is not recommended because functionality and security are poor.
+Operating systems (for client workstations) Windows,10,Windows 8, Windows 7, Windows 2000 and XP for Microsoft Outlook.
+All earlier versions of Windows are not supported, regardless of the version of Microsoft Outlook installed Windows Vista is known to work with some limitations but is not officially supported Mobile platforms USB synchroniza- tion (Scalix Mobile Client browsers) Palm OS Windows Mobile Blackberry, except Blackberry Desktop Redirector